Skip navigation EPAM

 What do you like in your role at EPAM?

 One of the things that I appreciate about EPAM is that whatever title you have, your role on the project is almost always up to you.
 For example, my primary responsibility is growing the .NET team in Georgia, but during my career at EPAM, I contributed as Delivery Manager for one project and project coordinator for another.
-I can also choose to focus on improving my technical skills and contribute as Solution Architect or even Software Engineer if the technical stack matches mine – all whilst having the same title.
+I can also choose to focus on improving my technical skills and contribute as Solution Architect or even Software Engineer if the technical stack matches mine–all whilst having the same title.

 Additionally, you have plenty of different activities and opportunities to contribute.
 Even me talking to you now is one of these opportunities, right?
-One person can enjoy more communication, mentoring and sharing knowledge, and another person prefers to train to improve technical skills – EPAM provides opportunities for all.
+One person can enjoy more communication, mentoring and sharing knowledge, and another person prefers to train to improve technical skills–EPAM provides opportunities for all.

 What do you see as the essential skills in your role as a Software Engineering Manager?

-This position requires technical, people management, communication, and project management skills.
+This position requires technical, people management, communication and project management skills.

 I know that music is a hobby of yours.
 Have you found these musical skills useful for your professional development too?

-I am a self-proclaimed musician.
+I am a “self-proclaimed” musician.
 I play the guitar and sing.
 Two years ago, I decided to try drumming.
 It has not disappointed me.

 Without a doubt, music is an enriching experience and has actually helped me reflect on my career in many ways.
 For instance, I like to compare drumming and programming to explain how practice differs in these areas.
-The thing I often hear beginner engineers complaining about the lack of practice.
+The thing I often hear beginner engineers complaining about is a lack of practice.
 They are right to some degree, but they need theoretical knowledge more than so-called practice.
-In music, training is physical – you need to train your limbs.
+In music, training is physical–you need to train your limbs.
 For example, the ability to control movements of hands and feet is necessary for playing drums.
 Even if you theoretically know what to do, you will discover that often your limbs will not follow.
 But what is software engineering practice from our body perspective, if not just pressing the keys?
 In this case, training your mind is essential, and the best way to do it is to gain vast theoretical knowledge.
 If you read books and documentation, watch videos and other educational materials, you will be able to solve many practical tasks even at the first encounter.

 Thanks for sharing!
 Could you please tell us one more personal story: how do you see your future career at EPAM?